Sławomir Sawicki

 asyncio

-This is a very large module that delivers the framework and environment for asynchronous programming.
-It was added to Python 3.4 as a temporary module and works as an alternative to the popular framework called Twisted.
-In short, asyncio comes in handy if you want to create asynchronous, concurrent, and single-threaded code.
-The module launches a loop where the asynchronous code is executed in the form of tass.
-When one task is inactive (for example, waiting for server response), the module executes another task.
+This is a huge module that delivers the framework and environment for asynchronous programming.
+It was added to Python 3.4 as a temporary module and worked as an alternative to the popular framework called Twisted.
+In short, asyncio is handy if you want to create asynchronous, concurrent, and single-threaded code.
+The module launches a loop where the asynchronous code is executed as a task.
+The module executes another task when one task is inactive (for example, waiting for server response).

 Example: